joshuap24/final--fall-2017-intro-to-multimedia-at-bmcc/README.md

 ## Submission

-Fork this repo, checkout your personalized branch, and work with this repo as you would any other repo, making commits often.
-On the due date and time, I will clone your repo and consider this your submission.

-**Note**: This assignment may *only* be submitted via GitHub. **No other form of submission will be accepted**.
+Fork this repo, checkout your personalized branch, and work with this repo as you would any other repo, committing and pushing often.
+On the due date and time, I will clone your repo and consider this your submission. **No other form of submission will be accepted**.

 Make sure not to include any working files, such as `.ai`, `.psd`, or `.indd` files, in your project. **Your final grade will be reduced by an entire grade if working files are included in your project**.